jussipalanen/boobank-java-spring/README.md

 - Strong authentication for user login and transaction confirmation.
 This uses the external OpenClient APIs like "Telia vahva tunnistautuminen".
 - Better validation of the forms
 - Filters on the transaction view
+- Better repository functions and the repository functions use the Postgres query functions.
 - ... any ideas?

 Hopefully this guide works!